The Best Local Ice Cream Shop in Every State

 The Sweet Spot, Narragansett

 End a sunny day on the beach with a stop at The Sweet Spot.
-(Just wipe your sandy toes first!)
-You can enjoy your homemade treat—or one of their ice-cream stuffed cannolis if you’re feeling adventurous—on the patio overlooking the water.
+Just wipe your sandy toes first!
+You can enjoy your homemade treat—or one of their ice-cream stuffed cannoli if you’re feeling adventurous—on the patio overlooking the water.

 Sweet Cream Company, Columbia

-Cup or cone… or cookie?
-Go with the latter at this Southern sweet stop.
+Cup or cone…or cookie?
+Go with the latter at this southern sweet shop.
 Just think: a scoop of hand-churned ice cream pressed between two fresh homemade cookies.
 Yum!
 Pick from unique pairings like lemon with white chocolate lavender or chocolate chip pretzel with burnt caramel.

 Armadillo’s Ice Cream Shoppe, Rapid City

 Do as the locals do and make your way to Armadillo’s on a scorching South Dakota afternoon.
 One bite of their signature smooth-as-silk sherbet and you’ll be instantly refreshed.
-Ask for the flavor of the day—fingers crossed it’s their most popular, a seasonal strawberry butter.
+Ask for the flavor of the day—fingers crossed it’s their most popular, seasonal Strawberry Butter.